buggedcookie/itch-genre-filter/README.md

 6. Drag the file into Firefox and click **Add**

 ⚠️ **Important:**
-Turning off signature verification lets Firefox install *any* unsigned extension :including potentially malicious ones.
+Turning off signature verification lets Firefox install *any* unsigned extension: including potentially malicious ones.
 Only do this if you understand the risk and trust the source of what you're installing.
 If that sounds sketchy, use the **temporary load method** instead :it's safer.